bigelod/HaloCEWXR/README.md

 # To-Do - BUG FIXES:

 * Fix the DLL injection failing on actual WinlatorXR container on Quest/Pic with Release versions of the DLL (Debug working)
-* Investigate why the UI flys down-right off screen on the title screen over time
 * Investigate why re-opening Halo in the same running container gives a black screen
-* Fix sniper scope not appearing

 # Done: